RedHatNordicsSA/ansible-roadshow/labs/lab-3/README.md

 ```
 $ ansible-galaxy init roles/wildflyapp
 ```
-This will create a full structure for the wildfly role named *wildflyapp*.
+This will create a full structure for the WildFly role named *wildflyapp*.
 In the folder *$WORK_DIR/roles/wildflyapp/tasks* there is a file named main.yml.
-This file will contain the tasks needed to configure the wildfly application on the server.
+This file will contain the tasks needed to configure the WildFly application on the server.
 Paste the following into the file:

 ```
 ---